 The total daily basal secretion of hepatic bile is ~500–600 mL.
 Many substances taken up or synthesized by the hepatocyte are secreted into the bile canaliculi.
 The canalicular membrane forms microvilli and is associated with microfilaments of actin, microtubules, and other contractile elements.
 Prior to their secretion into the bile, many substances are taken up into the hepatocyte, while others, such as phospholipids, a portion of primary bile acids, and some cholesterol, are synthesized de novo in the hepatocyte.
 Three mechanisms are important in regulating bile flow: (1) active transport of bile acids from hepatocytes into the bile canaliculi, (2) active transport of other organic anions, and (3) cholangiocellular secretion.
 The last is a secretin-mediated and cyclic AMP–dependent mechanism that results in the secretion of a sodium- and bicarbonate-rich fluid into the bile ducts.

 Active vectorial secretion of biliary constituents from the portal blood into the bile canaliculi is driven by a set of polarized transport systems at the basolateral (sinusoidal) and the canalicular apical plasma membrane domains of the hepatocyte.
 Two sinusoidal bile salt uptake systems have been cloned in humans, the Na+/taurocholate cotransporter (NTCP, SLC10A1) and the organic anion–transporting proteins (OATPs), which also transport a large variety of non-bile salt organic anions.
-Several ATP-dependent canalicular transport systems, “export pumps,” (ATP-binding cassette transport proteins, also known as ABC transporters) have been identified, the most important of ...
+Several ATP-dependent canalicular transport systems, “export pumps,” (ATP-binding cassette transport proteins, also known as ABC transporters) have been identified, the most ...